The Ross Mathews Roast

-"The Ross Mathews Roast" is the thirteenth episode of the fourteenth season of RuPaul's Drag Race.
+"The Ross Mathews Roast" is the thirteenth episode of the fourteenth season of the American television series RuPaul's Drag Race.
 It originally aired on April 1, 2022.
+The episode's main challenge tasks the contestants with performing in a roast of Ross Mathews.
 Dulcé Sloan is a guest judge.
-DeJa Skye and Jorgeous are both eliminated from the competition, after placing in the bottom three and losing a lip-sync against Daya Betty.
+Norvina of Anastasia Beverly Hills also makes a guest appearance to assist with the mini-challenge.
+Bosco wins the episode's main challenge.
+DeJa Skye and Jorgeous are both eliminated from the competition, after placing in the bottom three and losing a lip-sync contest against Daya Betty.